 - Building administrator will order and announce "lockdown with warning" procedures through our telephone paging system.
 Repeat the announcement several times.
 Be direct.
-Code words lead to confusion. - Bring people inside. - Lock down all access doors including exterior doors. - Clear hallways, restrooms and other rooms that cannot be secured. - Pull shades.
+Code words lead to confusion. - Bring people inside.
+Support students with disabilities with specialized assistance to stay with the group. - Lock down all access doors including exterior doors. - Clear hallways, restrooms and other rooms that cannot be secured. - Pull shades.
 Keep students away from windows. - Control all movement, but continue classes.
 Move on announcement only. - Building administrator will announce "all clear."